-^{30.} I also tested with the current term and several lags and obtained no significant change in forecasting performance.
+I also tested with current term and several lags and obtained no significant change in forecasting performance.
 Therefore, in this paper I have only given the results of one lag for all variables.
+Following the method of Bleakley, Ferris and Fuhrer (1999), I also undertook estimations using the two

-^{31.} Following the method of Bleakley et al. (1999), I also undertook estimations using the two flow variables, ue and eu, as explanatory variables.
+31 Following the method of Bleakley, Ferris and Fuhrer (1999), I also undertook estimations using the two flow variables, ue and eu, as explanatory variables.
 The results appear in the top right-hand column.
 When both flow variables are used simultaneously, estimation performance deteriorates when a constant term is used as compared to when it is not used.
-Therefore, the above tables show results for only when the constant term has been removed.
+Therefore, the above tables show results for only when constant term has been removed.
 Given the extremely strong correlation between the ue and eu flows observed in Table 5, perhaps estimation performance is being weakened by multicollinearity.